flayouth/Coding-Quiz-Challenge/README.md

 # Coding-Quiz-Challenge
-This challenge was a simple coding quiz to stimulate the brain of any beginner and expert programmers alike!
+This challenge is a simple coding quiz to stimulate the brain of any beginner and expert programmers alike!